-Selected public service body - means a school authority, a university or a public college that is established and operated other than for profit, a hospital authority, a municipality, a facility operator, or an external supplier.
+Selected public service body - means:

+- a school authority, a university or a public college that is established and operated other than for profit;

+- a hospital authority;

+- a municipality;

+- a facility operator; or

+- an external supplier.

-Small supplier - refers to a person whose revenue from worldwide taxable supplies was equal to or less than \$30,000 (\$50,000 for public service bodies) in a calendar quarter and over the last four consecutive calendar quarters.
-Charities are small suppliers if either their revenues from taxable supplies were \$50,000 or less, or their gross revenue was \$250,000 or less.
+Small supplier - refers to a person whose revenue (along with the revenue of all persons associated with that person) from worldwide taxable supplies was equal to or less than \$30,000 (\$50,000 for public service bodies) in a calendar quarter and over the last four consecutive calendar quarters.
+Charities are small suppliers if either their revenues from worldwide taxable supplies were \$50,000 or less, or their gross revenue was \$250,000 or less.